NextGen-Environmental-Sensor-Lab/LoRaWan_MLX90614_BME680/README.md

 and the CubeCell Development Framework (by Heltec Automation(TM)) board manager.
 Once installed the code can be used.

-Note: The board used from this board manager is the "CubeCell-Board Plus (HTCC_AB02)".
+Note: The board used from this in this implementation is the "CubeCell-Board Plus (HTCC_AB02)".

 Also Note: Our code is a modified version of the Adafruit BME680 and MLX90614 examples in conjunction with LoRaWAN.

 ### Code Contents:
-* Identification to connect to the online broker
+* Identification requirements needed to connect to the online broker
 * Data sampling and transcieving to the broker
-* Sleep cycle to conserve power
+* A system sleep cycle used to conserve power

-### Parts List
+### Parts List (Incomplete)

 | Part Name | Part Image | Purchase Link|
 |----------|--------|:-----------------------:|